Alstrasz/entry-auth-tags/README.md

 # Description

 This is a smiple project to pass entry test.
 It provides CRUD for working with User and Tag models.
 Includes local and jwt auth.
+Once user is logged in, he can create, modify or delete tags.
+Tags can be assigned to user and later retrieved at certain endpoints.

 Description can be found at https://github.com/kisilya/test-tasks/tree/main/nodeJS